programer-orest/azure_task_2_create_a_vm/README.md

             scp -r app/* <your-vm-username>@<your-public-ip-DNS-name>:/app
         ```

-    3. Connect to the virtual machine again using SSH, install pre-requirements, and configure a service for the application
+    3. Connect to the virtual machine again using SSH, install pre-requirements, and configure a service for the application:

         ```
             sudo apt install python3-pip